 Yellow and orange symbols are old strikes that occurred within the last half hour or earlier.
-The data below the map contains descriptions and locations of currently active thunderstorms.
+Click on the Map Legend button for more detail.
+The data below the Map Legend button contains descriptions and locations of currently active thunderstorms.
 If a storm is detected within the displayed map area, it will be identified with a dashed circle with red being the most intense and green the weakest.
 During a storm, the data seems to update more frequently than the map – manually refreshing your screen may provide quicker updates.
 The display and posting of this data is still a work-in-progress and subject to a good internet connection (not always the case up here in the mountains) so please bear with me…

 For those who want to compare this data with other recognized sources, check out Lightning.org for real-time regional data.